-- (A) "Commission" means the State Tax Commission. - (B) (1) Subject to Subsections (B)(2) and (3), "customer" means the person who is obligated under a contract with a telecommunications provider to pay for telecommunications service received under the contract. - (2) For purposes of this ordinance, "customer" means: - (a) the person who is obligated under a contract with a telecommunications provider to pay for telecommunications service received under the contract; or - (b) if the end user is not the person described in Subsection (B)(2)(a), the end user of telecommunications service. - (3) "Customer" does not include a reseller: - (a) of telecommunications service; or - (b) for mobile telecommunications service, or a serving carrier under an agreement to serve the customer outside the telecommunications provider's licensed service area.
+- A. "Commission" means the State Tax Commission. - В. - 1.
+Subject to Subsections (B)(2) and (3), "customer" means the person who is obligated under a contract with a telecommunications provider to pay for telecommunications service received under the contract. - 2.
+For purposes of this ordinance, "customer" means: - a.
+The person who is obligated under a contract with a telecommunications provider to pay for telecommunications service received under the contract; or - b.
+If the end user is not the person described in Subsection (B)(2)(a), the end user of telecommunications service. - 3.
+"Customer" does not include a reseller: - a.
+Of telecommunications service; or - b.
+For mobile telecommunications service, or a serving carrier under an agreement to serve the customer outside the telecommunications provider's licensed service area. - C. - 1.
+"End user" means the person who uses a telecommunications service. - 2.
+For purposes of telecommunications service provided to a person who is not an individual, "end user" means the individual who uses the telecommunications service on behalf of the person who is provided the telecommunications service.

-- (C) (1) "End user" means the person who uses a telecommunications service. - (2) For purposes of telecommunications service provided to a person who is not an individual, "end user" means the individual who uses the telecommunications service on behalf of the person who is provided the telecommunications service. - (D) "Gross Receipts attributed to the municipality" means those gross receipts from a transaction for telecommunications services that is located within the municipality for the purposes of sales and use taxes under Utah Code Title 59, Chapter 12, Sales and Use Tax Act and determined in accordance with Utah Code Section 59-12-207. - (E) "Gross Receipts from telecommunications service" means the revenue that a telecommunications provider receives for telecommunications service rendered except for amounts collected or paid as: - (1) a tax, fee, or charge:(a) imposed by a governmental entity; - (b) separately identified as a tax, fee, or charge in the transaction with the customer for the telecommunications service; and

-- (c) imposed only on a telecommunications provider. - (2) sales and use taxes collected by the telecommunications provider from a customer under Title 59, Chapter 12, Sales and Use Tax Act; or - (3) interest, a fee, or a charge that is charged by a telecommunications provider on a customer for failure to pay for telecommunications service when payment is due. - (F) "Mobile telecommunications service" is as defined in the Mobile Telecommunications Sourcing Act, 4 U.S.C.
-Sec.
-124. - (G) "Municipality" means Park City Municipal Corporation. - (H) "Place of primary use": - (1) for telecommunications service other than mobile telecommunications service, means the street address representative of where the customer's use of the telecommunications service primarily occurs, which shall be: - (a) the residential street address of the customer; or - (b) the primary business street address of the customer; or - (2) for mobile telecommunications service, is as

-- defined in the Mobile Telecommunications Sourcing Act, 4 U.S.C.
-Sect.
-124. - (I) Notwithstanding where a call is billed or paid, "service address" means: - (1) if the location described in this Subsection (I)(1) is known, the location of the telecommunications equipment: - (a) to which a call is charged; and - (b) from which the call originates or terminate; - (2) if the location described in Subsection (I)(1) is not known but the location described in this Subsection (I)(2) is known, the location of the origination point of the signal of the telecommunications service first identified by: - (a) the telecommunications system of the telecommunications provider; or - (b) if the system used to transport the signal is not a system of the telecommunications provider, information received by the telecommunications provider from its service provider; or - (3) if the locations described in Subsection (I)(1) or (2) are not known, the location of a customer's place of primary use.
+- D. "Gross Receipts attributed to the municipality" means those gross receipts from a transaction for telecommunications services that is located within the municipality for the purposes of sales and use taxes under the Sales and Use Tax Act, Utah Code 59-12-101 et seq. - E. "Gross Receipts from telecommunications service" means the revenue that a telecommunications provider receives for telecommunications service rendered except for amounts collected or paid as: - 1.
+A tax, fee, or charge: - a.
+Imposed by a governmental entity; - b.
+Separately identified as a tax, fee, or charge in the transaction with the customer for the telecommunications service; and - c.
+Imposed only on a telecommunications provider. - 2.
+Sales and use taxes collected by the telecommunications provider from a customer under the Sales and Use Tax Act, Utah Code 59-12-101 et seq; or - 3.
+Interest, a fee, or a charge that is charged by a telecommunications provider on a customer for failure to pay for telecommunications service when payment is due. - F. "Mobile telecommunications service" is as defined in the Mobile Telecommunications Sourcing Act, 4 U.S.C.
+124. - G. "Municipality" means Park City Municipal Corporation. - H. "Place of primary use": - 1.
+For telecommunications service other than mobile telecommunications service, means the street address representative of where the customer's use of the telecommunications service primarily occurs, which shall be: - a.
+The residential street address of the customer; or - b.
+The primary business street address of the customer; or - 2.
+For mobile telecommunications service, is as defined in the Mobile Telecommunications Sourcing Act, 4 U.S.C.
+124. - I. Notwithstanding where a call is billed or paid, "service address" means: - 1.
+If the location described in this Subsection (I)(1) is known, the location of the telecommunications equipment: - a.
+To which a call is charged; and - b.
+From which the call originates or terminate; - 2.
+If the location described in Subsection (I)(1) is not known but the location described in this Subsection (I)(2) is known, the location of the origination point of the signal of the telecommunications service first identified by: - a.
+The telecommunications system of the telecommunications provider; or